 While the diagnosis of an incurable disease was an outright frontal attack against my body, the real war, as I would later come to learn, would be fought mostly in my mind.
 Initially, I responded to the diagnosis with a tolerance that was far more deceptively dangerous than was the diagnosis itself, for it gave no allowance for God.
-I did not yet know that we serve a God who is a Deliver.
+I did not yet know that we serve a God who is a Deliverer.
 Instead, I accepted the fact that “if we live long enough, we’re bound to get something.”
 It wasn’t a noble attitude but one that was debilitating in its hopelessness.

 Sometimes in life we need a nudge to get us moving, and apparently PD was the nudge that I needed to change some things in my life that needed changing.
-At first the changes I made were in regard to work employment, which then led me to take an early retirement, all as a result of having PD.
+At first the changes I made were in regard to work employment, which then led me to take early retirement, all as a result of having PD.

-Then my husband, in turn, took the early retirement that he had b3en planning, and we sold our home and moved to a neighboring state, all to see more of our children and grandchildren.
+Then my husband, in turn, took the early retirement that he had been planning, and we sold our home and moved to a neighboring state, all to see more of our children and grandchildren.
 But there in our new neighborhood is where the changes themselves changed.
 No longer was I interested in changing jobs and locations, but instead was glad to stay put.

-But neither our coming and going, nor our staying put, stopped the PD from advancing.
+But neither our coming and going, nor our staying stopped the PD from advancing.
 That is when the biggest change of all occurred, for it was I who began to be changed by my increasing knowledge of the Truth of God’s grace to us in Jesus.
 Specifically, the noticeable change in me began when I consciously made room in my mind for a very big God to reign.